44100hertz/branchy16/README.md

 ## Instruction set

 Look at emulator/src/cpu.c for the instruction set.
 Semantics for the assembler have not yet been decided, so it is hard to describe current operations.

+# Contributions and License

+This project is open-source under AGPL, meaning that any modifications must be open-sourced under AGPL, including forks that are hosted online.

+You're free to contribute to the main project, and the suggested starting point for contributions is TODO.org.
+For any pull requests, please edit TODO.org accordingly.
+If you have ideas, submit a PR that modifies TODO.org and we can talk about it.

+Thank you.